Andy Santerre: Busch North Series / East Series career

 Santerre stayed in the Charlotte area, and based his Busch North team in the middle of Charlotte, becoming a four-time champion of the Busch North Series, holding the record for most series championships, and winning them consecutively from 2002 to 2005.

-At the end of the 2005 season, he stepped out of the car and concentrated on managing Grizco Racing, a Busch East Series team owned by Steve and Peg Griswold, which became Andy Santerre Motorsports.
+At the end of the 2005 season, Santerre stepped out of the car and concentrated on managing Grizco Racing, a Busch East Series team owned by Steve and Peg Griswold, which became Andy Santerre Motorsports.
 With driver Sean Caisse, the team finished second to Mike Olsen, the grandson of popular Northeastern driver Stub Fadden, in the 2006 Busch East Championship.
 Caisse also drew the attention of Kevin Harvick, who signed him to a driver development contract.

 In 2007, Caisse was joined by Jeffrey Earnhardt, son of Kerry Earnhardt and grandson of Dale Earnhardt, to race in a second Santerre Camping World East car under NASCAR's new rule reducing the minimum age in the Grand National and Whelen Modified divisions to 16.
 Caisse won four races and finished second in points to champion and rookie of the year Joey Logano.
 Earnhardt would place fifth in the standings.
 Caisse and Earnhardt would move on from Andy Santerre Motorsports to pursue other opportunities.

 In 2008, Richard Childress' grandson and RCR development driver 17-year-old Austin Dillon signed on to drive the No. 3 Garage Equipment Supply Chevrolet for Andy Santerre Motorsports.

 After running his own team in the Camping World East/K&N Pro Series East series for several years, Santerre spent two years as competition director for Rev Racing, and in 2012 joined Hattori Racing Enterprises in that position.
 After the 2012 season, he accepted a non-racing job offer in his native Maine, announcing his semi-retirement from racing activities.